 What are the symptoms of MGD?

-Symptoms of meibomian gland dysfunction are dependent on the severity of the case and can vary person to person.
+Symptoms of meibomian gland dysfunction are dependent on the severity of the case and can vary from person to person.
 Common MGD symptoms include:

-- Burning and stingy eyes
+• Burning and stinging eyes

 These symptoms are similar to dry eye, as the oils produced by meibomian glands are an active part of the tear film.
-When these oils are not being produced in the correct quantity, or if the quality of oils is suffering, moisture from the tear film will evaporate reducing the amount of lubrication on the front of the eye and as a result, the tear film will be irregular or break down more quickly.
+When these oils are not being produced in the correct quantity, or if the quality of oils is suffering, moisture from the tear film will evaporate, reducing the amount of lubrication on the front of the eye and as a result, the tear film will be irregular or break down more quickly.

 Symptoms of MGD can be constant or intermittent.
 Environmental changes like air conditioning, computer use and heating may increase symptoms.